top of page

 Rugby is a sport where, despite a typical game lasting 80 minutes, you are only really active for bursts of 20-30 seconds at a time, usually alternated with similar-length rests.
 Replicate this by doing 30-30 intervals.

-After a warm up, run, row, or cycle hard for 30 seconds, and then slow down and recover for 30 seconds, e.g. sprint and walk.
-Repeat 20 times to total 20 minutes.
-As you become more accustomed to this workout, add more intervals.
-Work your way up to as many as 40 intervals to simulate a full half of rugby.
-This workout emphasizes the lactate energy system.
+After a warm-up, run, row, or cycle hard for 30 seconds, and then slow down and recover for 30 seconds, e.g., sprint and walk.
+Repeat 20 times for a total of 20 minutes.
+As you become more accustomed

 3. Reverse Tabatas

 This workout emphasizes the ATP-CP energy system.
-By taking the traditional Tabata training system and turning it on its head, you work your type 2b fast twitch anaerobic muscle fibers, and will boost your ability to sprint to the max, recover quickly, and then do it all over again.
-Using a rower, exercise bike, or sprinting outdoors, go as hard as you can for 10 seconds, and then rest for 20 seconds.
+By taking the traditional Tabata training system and turning it on its head, you work your type 2b fast twitch anaerobic muscle fibers and will boost your ability to sprint to the max, recover quickly, and then do it all over again.
+Using a rower, exercise bike, or sprinting outdoors, go as hard as you can for 10 seconds and then rest for 20 seconds.
 Repeat 6-10 times.
-Don’t worry if you don’t get especially winded during this workout, that’s not what it’s about.
+Don’t worry if you don’t get especially winded during this workout; that’s not what it’s about.

 So, how can you tell if you are fit?

 A good way to test your fitness and consequent improvement is to run the Bronco test (explained to me by my friend and Lindenwood University Men’s Coach Josh Macy): This is a shuttle test: Run shuttles of 20m, 40, and 60m, and repeat the set five times.
 Rest for 2 min and repeat.
-Two things: How fast can you do one set, and then can you keep your second set equal to or less than your first time?
+Two things: How fast can you do one set and keep your second set equal to or less than your first time?
 According to Macy, anything less than 5 min is phenomenal for a rugby player.
 Try it out yourself and see where you score!
 Here’s a video of Nike Rugby Camp coaches running the Bronco Test.